sandiegojs/vanilla-browser-docs/docs/dom.md

 Some `<input>` types have intrinsic constraints, such as `type='email'`.
 If you look at the `app/index.html` you will see that our email field is currently setup as a `type='text'`.
 Go ahead and change it.

 Once you have, we can test it out.
-Head over to the browser, type in a `Name` value (so that we don't get the required error) and type in a phoney string that doesn't look like an email address.
+Head over to the browser, type in a "Name" value (so that we don't get the required error) and type in a phoney string that doesn't look like an email address.
 Once you hit submit, you should see a nice message come up and tell you that your input doesn't look like an email.

 ![email error message](https://s3.amazonaws.com/f.cl.ly/items/3y1l2h0R2x1Q0S1r351B/Screen%20Shot%202016-01-17%20at%204.52.45%20PM.png?v=e72c1557)